-With little respite from the effects and reduced donations many have seen, from a recession that hit almost a decade ago (hard to believe that it was so long ago really), charities need to gather all the resourcefulness they possess, and hone their buying habits.
+With little respite from the effects and reduced donations many have seen, from a recession that hit over a decade ago, charities need to gather all the resourcefulness they possess, and hone their buying habits.
 This will ensure they continue to be relevant, appealing, efficient and effective for the beneficiaries they represent, and the backers who want to give both time and financial support to help deliver their charitable goals.

 However, if a charity (or business) buys into the strategic value of procurement and thinks beyond procurement as a simple cost-cutting tool, it has the potential to positively impact on the performance and growth of every organisation.
 Value has many facets and price is simply one of them.
 External help may be necessary to realise the other parts of "value".